chs415009/EventHub/README.md

 * Customizable event pages for organizers

 These enhancements would transform EventHub from a course project into a production-ready system capable of serving real-world event management needs.

-## Acknowledgments

-This project was developed as part of the [Course Name] at [University/Institution Name].
-Special thanks to [Professor/Instructor Name] for guidance during the development process.